 Birth Companions are now inviting tenders from individual researchers or a team of researchers to work in partnership with us to carry out research into the longer-term impact of our work, with vulnerable pregnant women and new mothers.

 For more information please visit the news page of our website: http://www.birthcompanions.org.uk/news

 The Key Changes project provides therapeutic music services for people whose lives are affected by severe and enduring mental health problems.
 The programme is produced by Islington Music Forum, a mental health music charity set up by service-users in 1998.

-Beyond Prison provides a range of through-the-gate support for individuals with mental health needs who have been, or currently are, in prison.
-Beyond Prison provides support through intensive resettlement, community outreach and peer support.
+Beyond Prison, now Certitude, provides a range of through-the-gate support for individuals with mental health needs who have been, or currently are, in prison.
+Certitude provides support through intensive resettlement, community outreach and peer support.